 Consider this, Xbox One games purchased directly through the Xbox Store have to be downloaded again if you ever want to play them.
-For some game, that download takes a few hours.
+For some games, that download takes a few hours.
 More complicated titles, like Halo: The Master Chief Collection and Halo 5: Guardians will absolutely take more than a few hours.
 In fact, they’re so big that they might take a day to download.
 You don’t want to go deleting a digital Xbox One game today that you’ll find yourself wanting to play sometime in the very near future.

 Note that disc-based games don’t have this issue.
 You’ll still need to re-install them, but it shouldn’t be too much of a hassle.

 Also consider the other people in your family.
-When a game is deleted from an Xbox One, it gets deleted for every use on that console.
+When a game is deleted from an Xbox One, it gets deleted for every user on that console.
 This means that other people who still enjoy the game you’re thinking about deleting won’t be able to enjoy it either.

 Usually, people delete Xbox One games from their console because they need space for newer things.
 The hard drive inside the Xbox One can’t be replaced, but that doesn’t mean you have to delete your games.
 Microsoft allows users to add USB hard drives to the pool of storage the Xbox One uses to store games and apps.
 Consider purchasing a USB hard drive for offloading new content instead.

-Deleting Xbox One Games
+How to Delete Xbox One Games

 Turn on your Xbox One console by pushing down on the Xbox logo on your controller or running your finger across the Xbox logo on your console.
 If you have a Kinect sensor setup and Always On Power Mode enabled, say “Xbox, On.”

-Now select Manage Game.
+Now select Manage Game or choose Uninstall.